 Regulatory Insights: COVID-19 and its Impact on the Regulatory Affairs Landscape

 Our new blog series, “Regulatory Insights,” shares informal updates, describing hurdles faced by our industry, related regulatory issues and practical examples of how we at PPD manage them.
-In this first post, Cindy Elko-Simms, M.D., senior vice president of pharmacovigilance and regulatory affairs, discusses COVID-19 and its impact.
+In this first post, Cindy Elko-Simms, M.D., senior vice president of pharmacovigilance, regulatory affairs and medical writing, discusses COVID-19 and its impact.

 Now more than ever, with the onset of the COVID-19 pandemic, PPD teams and our sponsors turn to our regulatory affairs organization for guidance to support key business decisions.
 While beyond this unprecedented health crisis, dynamics within the clinical development landscape, as well as political and economic pressures, present ongoing issues that affect regulatory affairs and require our attention.